What is HACCP Food Safety Management System?

 4).
 Conducting Process Flow Diagram

-- The team should prepare the process flow diagram for the unit starting from the receipt of the raw material to the final product.
+- The team should prepare the unit’s process flow diagram, from receiving the raw material to the final product.

 - All the processes in the entire chain have to be captured.

-- Steps preceding and following every operation have to be considered for making a process flow diagram.
+- Steps preceding and following every operation must be considered for making a process flow diagram.

 5).
 Onsite Verification of Process Flow Diagram

-- The next step in the logic sequence of application is to verify the process flow diagram by physically visiting all the places in the processing unit.
+- The next step in the application’s logic sequence is verifying the process flow diagram by physically visiting all the places in the processing unit.

 - This exercise should also capture the time taken by each operation.